 With its picturesque location on Bude’s historic canal, The Olive Tree is the perfect place for eating out – or saunter further along the waterfront for a range of cafes, tea rooms and ice creams.
 In town, you’ll find plenty of cafes, pubs and restaurants to enjoy, while the nearby Weir Bistro, Bangor’s Organic Restaurant or Elements in Widemouth Bay are worth the short car drive.

-Dogs are welcome on both Crooklets and Summerleaze Beach out of season, with a seasonal ban in place between Easter Sunday and the end of September and late May to September on each beach respectively.
+Dogs are welcome on both Crooklets and Summerleaze Beach out of season, with restricted times in place between 10am and 6pm from July 1 to August 31.

 Bude town centre runs on a slight hill but is incredibly access friendly.
 Crooklets Beach offers parking, level access and showers, while Summerleaze Beach offers disabled access, disabled toiles and a disabled sand chair – please contact Bude TIC.